Glacial Geology of Vermont

 We will provide coffee, tea, and light breakfast fare (pastries, etc.) each morning.
 Participants should bring their own lunches and snacks.

-Course begins 9 AM on Saturday at North Branch Nature Center.
+Course begins 9 AM on Saturday at **The Cider Mill in Waterbury, VT**.
+This is a change in course starting location.
 Course begins on Sunday at a time of the instructors' choosing.
 Course concludes by 5 PM on Sunday.

 Academic Credit / Professional Development